cswpy/ML4Healthcare/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This repository contains code for a road-following car built using the JetBot platform.
-The JetBot is a small, AI-enabled robot that is designed to teach machine learning concepts and robotics principles.
-This car uses image processing to detect black lines and green boxes to follow a track.
-The green boxes indicate U-turns and other turns.
-More detail about the task tackled can be found <a href="https://github.com/BaraaAlJorf/Jetbot_Linefollowing/tree/main/Detailed_Report">here</a>
+This repository contains code testing a variety of Machine Learning models on a a private dataset supplied through Nightingale.
+The repository contains a DenseNet model, a CLAM model, TransMIL, and a WENO dataloader <a href="https://github.com/BaraaAlJorf/Jetbot_Linefollowing/tree/main/Detailed_Report">here</a>

 ### Built With